tylerharter/cs320/s21/p5/README.md

 ### 4. `geocontinent` Command

 Same as above, but a continent is passed instead of an integer 0-23.
-Now, only show non-default colors for countries on the continent identified by the parameter.
+Now, only show non-default colors for regions on the continent identified by the parameter.
 The helper function above could be helpful here as well; it just needs to be adapted.